Systematic Reward Gap Optimization for Mitigating VLM Hallucinations: Conclusion

-In this work, we introduced \METHOD{}, a novel paradigm designed for robust VLM alignment and visual hallucination mitigation.
+In this work, we introduce \METHOD{}, a novel paradigm designed for robust VLM alignment.
 By systematically controlling the reward gap configuration through topic-level alternatives generation and selective topic rewriting, \METHOD{} facilitates the construction of high-quality preference pairs with precisely controlled characteristics.
 This meticulous data curation is pivotal for generating effective training signals that significantly enhance model performance in mitigating hallucinations.
-Comprehensive experiments demonstrate that \METHOD{}, particularly when augmented with our proposed curriculum learning strategy (\METHOD{}-CL), achieves state-of-the-art performance on several hallucination benchmarks, significantly reducing hallucinatory outputs from the reference model.
+Comprehensive experiments demonstrate that \METHOD{}, particularly when augmented with our proposed curriculum learning strategy (\METHOD{}-CL), achieves state-of-the-art performance on several hallucination benchmarks, significantly reducing hallucinatory outputs from the reference model. \begin{ack} This work was supported by National Natural Science Foundation of China (62132001), the Shanghai Artificial Intelligence Laboratory, and the Fundamental Research Funds for the Central Universities. \end{ack}

-\textbf{Limitations and Future Prospects.} A critical avenue for future research is to extend these mitigation strategies to address hallucinations in complex multimodal reasoning tasks~\cite{openai2024o1,qwen2024qvq,team2025kimi}.
-Furthermore, while our introduction of curriculum learning in \METHOD{}-CL is one effective way to leverage \METHOD{}'s control capabilities, the potential extends further.
-Investigating advanced data curation dimensions, predicated on \METHOD{}'s flexible control, remains a rich and promising direction for future work to further enhance VLM robustness against more challenging and complex hallucinations.